Lam Research (NASDAQ:LRCX) Price Target Raised to $725.00

-Lam Research (NASDAQ:LRCX) had its target price increased by equities researchers at DA Davidson from $615.00 to $725.00 in a research note issued to investors on Friday, The Fly reports.
-The brokerage presently has a “neutral” rating on the semiconductor company’s stock.
-DA Davidson’s price target indicates a potential upside of 17.97% from the company’s current price.
+Lam Research (NASDAQ:LRCX) had its price target lifted by Argus from $625.00 to $725.00 in a report published on Wednesday, Benzinga reports.
+Argus currently has a buy rating on the semiconductor company’s stock.

-Several other equities research analysts have also issued reports on the stock.
-Credit Suisse Group boosted their price target on shares of Lam Research from $650.00 to $750.00 and gave the company an “outperform” rating in a report on Thursday.
-Needham & Company LLC lowered shares of Lam Research from a “buy” rating to a “hold” rating in a report on Friday, January 8th.
+Several other equities research analysts have also recently weighed in on LRCX.
+Needham & Company LLC cut shares of Lam Research from a buy rating to a hold rating in a research note on Friday, January 8th.
 They noted that the move was a valuation call.
-UBS Group boosted their target price on shares of Lam Research from $590.00 to $725.00 and gave the company a “buy” rating in a research note on Thursday.
-KeyCorp boosted their target price on shares of Lam Research from $583.00 to $755.00 and gave the company an “overweight” rating in a research note on Thursday.
-Finally, Argus boosted their target price on shares of Lam Research from $625.00 to $725.00 and gave the company a “buy” rating in a research note on Wednesday.
-Four analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company.
-Lam Research has an average rating of “Buy” and a consensus target price of $620.60.
+Credit Suisse Group raised their price target on shares of Lam Research from $650.00 to $750.00 and gave the stock an outperform rating in a research note on Friday, April 16th.
+Deutsche Bank Aktiengesellschaft raised their price target on shares of Lam Research from $575.00 to $680.00 and gave the stock a hold rating in a research note on Friday, April 16th.
+KeyCorp raised their price target on shares of Lam Research from $519.00 to $583.00 and gave the stock an overweight rating in a research note on Thursday, January 28th.
+Finally, Stifel Nicolaus raised their price target on shares of Lam Research from $550.00 to $620.00 in a research note on Thursday, January 28th.
+Four investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus target price of $663.41.

+The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 7th.
+Shareholders of record on Wednesday, March 17th were issued a dividend of $1.30 per share.
+This represents a $5.20 dividend on an annualized basis and a yield of 0.83%.
+The ex-dividend date of this dividend was Tuesday, March 16th.
+Lam Research’s dividend payout ratio is presently 32.60%.

-In related news, CEO Timothy Archer sold 4,464 shares of the stock in a transaction that occurred on Monday, February 8th.
+In other news, EVP Patrick J. Lord sold 4,166 shares of Lam Research stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $576.56, for a total transaction of $2,401,948.96.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Timothy Archer sold 4,464 shares of Lam Research stock in a transaction on Monday, February 8th.
 The stock was sold at an average price of $515.00, for a total transaction of $2,298,960.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Patrick J. Lord sold 4,166 shares of the stock in a transaction that occurred on Monday, March 1st.
-The stock was sold at an average price of $576.56, for a total value of $2,401,948.96.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.34% of the company’s stock.
+Company insiders own 0.34% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of LRCX.
-Veritas Investment Partners UK Ltd. acquired a new position in Lam Research during the 4th quarter worth approximately $26,000.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Sound Income Strategies LLC lifted its position in Lam Research by 155.6% in the 1st quarter.
+Sound Income Strategies LLC now owns 46 shares of the semiconductor company’s stock valued at $27,000 after acquiring an additional 28 shares in the last quarter.
+Veritas Investment Partners UK Ltd. bought a new stake in Lam Research in the 4th quarter valued at $26,000.
 Bartlett & Co.
-LLC acquired a new position in Lam Research during the 4th quarter worth approximately $27,000.
-Sound Income Strategies LLC boosted its position in Lam Research by 155.6% during the 1st quarter.
-Sound Income Strategies LLC now owns 46 shares of the semiconductor company’s stock worth $27,000 after acquiring an additional 28 shares during the last quarter.
-DB Wealth Management Group LLC acquired a new position in Lam Research during the 4th quarter worth approximately $34,000.
-Finally, Catalyst Private Wealth LLC acquired a new position in Lam Research during the 3rd quarter worth approximately $39,000.
-84.03% of the stock is owned by institutional investors and hedge funds.
+LLC bought a new stake in Lam Research during the 4th quarter worth about $27,000.
+Retirement Group LLC bought a new stake in Lam Research during the 4th quarter worth about $42,000.
+Finally, DB Wealth Management Group LLC bought a new stake in Lam Research during the 4th quarter worth about $34,000.
+84.03% of the stock is currently owned by institutional investors and hedge funds.

 Lam Research Company Profile